nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 After the operation is executed, the remote log is marshalled back and dumped to NvDA's log, thereby giving the ability to trace what is happening during the execution. though be aware that as remote logging itself involves creating and manipulating remote values, then the number of instructions can change quite significantly with remote logging enabled.

 ### Local mode
-when unit testing this library, or in a scenario where remote operations is unavailable but you want to use the exact same algorithm but locally, you can set the Operation's `localMode` keyword argument to True. this causes all instructions to be executed locally, rather than in a remote provider.
+When unit testing this library, or in a scenario where remote operations is unavailable but you want to use the exact same algorithm but locally, you can set the Operation's `localMode` keyword argument to True.
+This causes all instructions to be executed locally, rather than in a remote provider.
 This will of course be significantly slower, as every instruction that manipulates an element or text range will be itself one cross-process call.
 However, it is a useful means of testing and debugging, and much care has been taken to ensure that the results and side-effects are identical to executing it remotely.

 This differs some what from Microsoft's original remote operations library which implemented its local mode so that instructions were executed locally at build time, and executing did nothing. this library produces instructions just as it would remotely, but it is these low-level instructions that are executed locally at execution time, following all the same rules and limitations that executing remotely would.
 Thus, it is more suited to debugging / testing, rather than as a means of executing where remote operations is unavailable, as code could be written much more efficiently using comtypes IUIAutomation interfaces directly.